faiface/blog/content/post/context-should-go-away-go2.md

 ## Conclusion

 This post was trying to point out a problem in the Go language.
-It's not an experience report, but it might be convincing enough.
 In short, cancelation is a problem in Go and the `"context"` package does not solve this problem very well.
 I can't think of any other solution that would solve this problem good except for a language change.
 That is up for Go 2.

 Thanks for reading and I'm looking forward to your feedback and ~~hate comments~~ objections ;).